 GLOBAL STANDARD RAMEN

-Homemade yellow noodles in a clear chicken broth sprinkled with Yuzu slices, topped with pork belly, pork loin, bamboo shoots, spinach, Japanese leek and Japanese fish cake (Naruto).
+Home-made noodles in a clear chicken broth sprinkled with yuzu slices, topped with chicken chashu, bamboo shoot, spinach, Japanese leek and naruto (fish cake).

-Homemade medium-thin noodles in a hearty vegetable consom mé with a dash of garlic oil.
-Served with goboten, rocket leaves, mixed lettuce, Japanese bell pepper, cherry tomato and sautéed mushroom.
+Home-made medium-thin eggless noodles in a hearty vegetable consomme with a dash of olive oil.
+Served with 3 kinds of lettuce, spinach, cherry tomatoes and Eringi (King Oyster Mushroom)

-Made fresh using whole grains, the cold, al dente noodles are perfect match with the hot, rich pork broth blend which is boiled together with bonito fish flakes.
-Enjoy the fragrant scent of wheat with pork belly, pork loin, spring onion, bamboo shoot and seaweed.
+Made fresh using whole grains, the cold, al dente noodles are a perfect match with the hot, rich pork broth blend which is boiled together with bonito fish flakes.
+Enjoy the fragrant scent of wheat with pork belly, spring onion, bamboo shoot, seaweed and naruto (fishcake).

 IPPUDO’s original pan-fried chicken dumplings.